 For a young couple making the decision to live together for the first time, there are a lot of compromises to be made and, sometimes, heated discussions to be had.
-That is, unless you happen to be newlyweds Clare Kalimuthu and her husband, Mike—who basically gave her carte blanche on their mid-rise modern condo’s design scheme in the Logan Square neighborhood of Chicago.
-For good reason, though—Clare has a natural eye, and she devoted a ton of online time to researching each piece of furniture and decor.
+That is, unless you happen to be newlyweds Clare Kalimuthu and Michael Kalimuthu.
+Michael gave Clare carte blanche on their mid-rise modern condo’s design scheme in the Logan Square neighborhood of Chicago, and for good reason.
+Clare has a natural eye, and she devoted a ton of online time to researching each piece of furniture and decor.
 In the end, she was able to craft a cozy condo with a touch of Hollywood glamour for the entire family, which includes the couple’s 6-year-old Beagle, Stevie.
 Here, she talks us through the process of outfitting their first home together.

 What’s your day job?